Davis Cup Betting Offers 2020

 By no means a modern competition, the Davis Cup has been around since 1900, but has suffered in recent decades.
 Alongside the ever longer and more packed main tennis season with ever increasing prize money the Davis Cup has struggled to drum up interest from top players and tennis fans.

-The new 2019 format sees the entire competition take place at the end of the season over the course of one week in a single host city, Madrid.
+The new format brought in last year sees the finals of the competition take place at the end of the season over the course of one week in a single host city, Madrid.
 This combined with a much higher prize fund is hoped to push the ‘world cup of tennis’ to new heights.
-Whether this will work remains to be seen, especially considering the new ATP World Cup due to take place in January 2020.
+Whether this will work remains to be seen, especially considering the new ATP World Cup earlier this year.

 What the new structure does lend itself to however is a much better betting market, with more options for accumulators, free bets, outright deals and enhanced odds.
 As you know from us by now we’ve already done the hard work and collated the best deals from the UK’s leading bookies here to ensure you get the very best value from your Davis Cup wagers.

 Davis Cup Tennis Betting Offers

 Specials Open To All

 |November||Quarter-Finals||2x Singles + 1x Doubles|